-We have audited the accompanying financial statements of Martin Community College, a component unit of the State of North Carolina, as of and for the year ended June 30, 2005, as listed in the table of contents.
-These financial statements are the responsibility of the Martin Community College's management.
+We have audited the accompanying financial statements of Martin Community College, a component unit of the State of North Carolina, and its discretely presented component unit, as of and for the year ended June 30, 2006, which collectively comprise the College's basic financial statements, as listed in the table of contents.
+These financial statements are the responsibility of Martin Community College's management.
 Our responsibility is to express opinions on these financial statements based on our audit.
+We did not audit the financial statements of Martin Community College Foundation, Inc., which represent 100% of the College's discretely presented component unit.
+Those financial statements were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for this entity, is based on the report of the other auditors.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+The financial statements of the discretely presented component unit were not audited in accordance with Government Auditing Standards.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and the significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinions.
+We believe that our audit and the report of other auditors provide a reasonable basis for our opinion.